 “Previously, academic circles generally believed that as long as an individual does less exercise, it will be more difficult to exercise.
 The research results exactly explain this.”
 Dr. Bartoli pointed out that modern people do have various reasons for being unable to exercise, such as work, serious illness, physical injuries, etc. etc., making it difficult to change sedentary habits.
 If you want to engage in sports activities in the future, your exercise capacity may be significantly reduced.

-“For example, if you previously maintained the habit of heavy training, then your training stagnated due to various factors.
+“For example, if you previously maintained the habit of strength training, then your training stagnated due to various factors.
 As long as the stagnation lasts longer, it will not only be more difficult to get into the situation when you resume training, but the training results will not be as good as before.”

 Dr. Bartoli said regular exercise is essential to keep Piezo1 active and promote physical performance.
 Although low activity of Piezo1 has a negative effect on exercise performance, it does not affect the mentality and motivation to participate in exercise.
 If you want to maintain a certain level of mobility, it is still necessary to maintain exercise habits.